 Foundation inspection and repair identifies and addresses corrosion and structural problems above and below the water line.

-Suppliers include CWind (Global Marine Group), Deutsche Windtechnik, Fugro, Global Wind Service, Mistras, Offtech Wind and Strainstall (James Fisher).
+Suppliers include CWind (Global Offshore), Deutsche Windtechnik, Fugro, Global Wind Service, Mistras, Offtech Wind and Strainstall (James Fisher).

 Maintenance consists of visual inspections, non-destructive testing (NDT) and sea bed survey work with remedial service work completed when required.